 I was born during the depression and Mama made lots cakes when I was little.

 Most people, or the homes I visited as a child, did not have refrigeration.

-Some homes had an icebox and had a huge block of ice delivered as needed.
+Some homes had an icebox and with a huge block of ice that was delivered daily or as needed.

 The freezers looked much like the box type freezers we have today, except they were made of steel (gray colored) components.

 My Grandmother had one.

 By 1937, during the depression years, a cake bearing the same name was entered into a newspaper contest and won.

 The above Chocolate Cake Recipe will make a cake that hardly resembles those earlier cakes.

 The old fashioned cake seemed like a mixture of the old Red Devils